 The defense in a criminal case may call upon expert witnesses to provide education and clarity regarding a criminal case.
 Courts prohibit witnesses from testifying based on their own opinions or analysis; however, they make exceptions for expert witnesses who testify on matters pertaining to their areas of expertise.
 In a DUI case, the science behind sobriety tests is questionable, and the evidence police officers gather at the time of an investigation may not be reliable.
-In these situations, a DUI defense lawyer may connect with an expert witness.
+In these situations, a DUI defense lawyer may use an expert witness.

 Any evidence collected by police officers in West Palm Beach for a DUI should be challenged.
 With an expert witness, the defense may be able to cast doubt on the evidence the prosecution presents against a DUI defendant.
 DUI expert witnesses may educate jurors on the unreliable nature of field sobriety and breathalyzer tests.
 Even chemical tests like blood tests may provide inaccurate information about the defendant’s level of intoxication that can unfairly hurt their case.